arbaz686/Hotstar-Clone/readme.md

 # Disney+ Hotstar Front-end Clone

-Welcome to this repository containing a front-end clone of the Disney+ Hotstar website, built using pure HTML, CSS, and JavaScript.
+Greetings!
+Here in this repository, you'll discover a front-end replica of the Disney+ Hotstar website.
+This replica has been crafted using only HTML, CSS, and JavaScript.

-Please note that this website is for educational purposes only and is intended to be used as a portfolio piece.
-It is not intended for commercial or monetary gain and is not affiliated with Disney and Hotstar.
+Kindly be aware that this website serves an educational purpose exclusively and serves as a showcase for a portfolio.
+It is not designed for financial profit or any commercial endeavors, and it is not affiliated with Disney and Hotstar.

 # Installation